protonet/deploy/README.md

     -M | --methods
 Displays all the methods that can be executed with the -m switch.

-    -R | --revert
-Allows you to revert to any previous release.
-Displays a list of all the archived releases and allows you to choose which to switch to

     -l | --list
 Lists all of the recipes availble for your project